-Other spots we’d recommend along the route for sit-down meals include Boath House hotel restaurant near Nairn (Michelin-starred), Dornoch Castle Hotel restaurant in Dornoch, The Fat Whippet at the Aultbea Hotel in Aultbea, Y-Not Bar and Grill in Thurso, Kylesku Hotel restaurant (seafood), The Ceilidh Place and The Arch Inn in Ullapool, and The Torridon in Annat (cafe and pub food at Inn and fine dining restaurant at hotel).
+Other spots we’d recommend along the route for sit-down meals include Boath House hotel restaurant near Nairn (Michelin-starred), Dornoch Castle Hotel restaurant in Dornoch, Y-Not Bar and Grill in Thurso, Kylesku Hotel restaurant (seafood), The Ceilidh Place and The Arch Inn in Ullapool, and The Torridon in Annat (cafe and pub food at Inn and fine dining restaurant at hotel).

 7. The Call of the Open Road

 We absolutely love a good road trip!
 There’s nothing quite like the freedom of the open road, setting your own itinerary, stopping when and where you want, exploring side roads as you wish, and generally exploring at your own pace.